Welcome to Milan! Now, where should we grab an aperitivo? If you are in Milan even for just one day, you can’t miss the aperitivo experience.

 La Hora Feliz

-Get into the true spirit of Milan’s Apericena with La Hora Feliz.
-It’s not a trendy setting with craft cocktails or gastronomic refinement.
-No, La Hora Feliz is all about the experience.
+Experience the true spirit of Milan’s Apericena at La Hora Feliz.
+This spot does not focus on trendy settings or craft cocktails.
+Instead, La Hora Feliz is all about the experience.

-Expect a younger crowd here, and for it to be a bit chaotic on weekends.
-Yet that is also part of the fun; if you are new to Milan you might want to come here and make new friends!
+Expect a younger crowd here, and weekends can get chaotic.
+Yet, that is part of the fun!
+If you are new to Milan, you can meet new friends here.

 La Hora Feliz can fill up, even later at night.
 Photo credit: La Hora Feliz